 - PREGNANCY and BREAST-FEEDING: If you become pregnant while taking artemether/lumefantrine, contact your doctor.
 You will need to discuss the benefits and risks of using artemether/lumefantrine while you are pregnant.
 It is not known if artemether/lumefantrine is excreted in breast milk.
 If you are or will be breast-feeding while you use artemether/lumefantrine, check with your doctor.
 Discuss any possible risks to your baby.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Cough; diarrhea; dizziness; headache; joint and muscle pain and stiffness; loss of appetite; mild stomach pain; nausea; runny or stuffy nose; tiredness; trouble sleeping; vomiting; weakness.

-Severe allergic reactions (rash; hives; itching; difficulty swallowing or breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue; unusual hoarseness); agitation; dark urine; decreased coordination; fainting; fast or irregular heartbeat; fever, chills, or persistent sore throat; mood swings; pale skin; pale stools; severe or persistent headache, muscle pain, stomach pain, tiredness, or weakness; yellowing of the skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty swallowing or breathing; tightness in the chest or throat; trouble speaking; swelling of the mouth, face, lips, or tongue; unusual hoarseness); agitation; dark urine; decreased coordination; fainting; fast or irregular heartbeat; fever, chills, or persistent sore throat; mood swings; pale skin; pale stools; severe or persistent headache, muscle pain, stomach pain, tiredness, or weakness; yellowing of the skin or eyes.